 There is always the possibility of hyperinflation when a country prints its own currency”

 You ask, what is anarcho techno libertarianism?
 Synthesize what technolibertariansim is and anarcho capitalism is to get crypto anarchism.
 Definitions and resources below

 “Technolibertarianism (sometimes referred to as cyberlibertarianism) is a political philosophy with roots in the Internet’s early hacker cypherpunk culture in Silicon Valley in the early 1990s and in American libertarianism.
 The philosophy focuses on minimizing government regulation, censorship or anything else in the way of a “free” World Wide Web.
 In this case the word “free” is referring to the meaning of libre (no restrictions) not gratis (no cost).”

 Next: read this respected venture capitalist’s synposis of anarcho techno libertarianism.
 “Why I’m a Cryptophobic.”

 For the record, I categorize crypto like gambling; not for it, not against.
 I think it’s for the very rich to amass potential future riches which they should be free to do.

-As a side note, it’s important to understand the role that funding, legal action, and libertarianism has on the trajectory of public health as a sector.
+As a side note, it’s important to understand the role that funding, legal action, and libertarianism have on the trajectory of public health as a sector.
 Again not as a judgment but FYI.